Timothy Le Cocq: Career

 Upon returning to Jersey, Le Cocq worked at a law firm.
 He was admitted to the bar in England in 1981, and in Jersey in 1985.
 In 1996, he was appointed as a crown advocate, prosecuting on behalf of the Jersey government.
 On 8 April 2008, Le Cocq was appointed Her Majesty's solicitor general.
 He served as Her Majesty's attorney general for Jersey from 10 November 2009 to March 2015.

 Le Cocq was sworn in as the Deputy Bailiff of Jersey on 2 April 2015.
 He became the Bailiff of Jersey on 17 October 2019, and retired on 17 October 2025.
 He was the president of the Royal Court.
 Robert MacRae, the Deputy Bailiff, will succeed him.

 Collette Anne Crill and Anthony John Olsen were appointed as his lieutenants in 2019.
 As Bailiff Le Cocq presided over the States Assembly, but had no voting power.
 Queen Elizabeth II knighted him on 1 June 2022.
 He attended the coronation of Charles III and Camilla.
 There was an unsuccessful attempt to separate the Bailiff's position as speaker and chief judge in 2024.

+After retiring as Bailiff, Le Cocq became a commissioner of the Royal Court.